Analysing and visualising bike-sharing demand with outliers: Detecting outliers within a cluster of stations

-To give a wider view of how outliers have occurred and to account for them in the historic data, the severities can be visualised in a spatiotemporal heatmap as exemplified in Figure \ref{fig:cluster_heatmap}.
+To give a wider view of how outliers have occurred and to account for them in the historic data, the severity per cluster can be visualised in a spatiotemporal heatmap as exemplified in Figure~\ref{fig-cluster_heatmap}.
 This figure shows the severity of detected outliers over time for every cluster, where clusters are arranged from left to right by nearest to furthest from the centre of Washington D.C.
-The order of the clusters along the x-axis could also be arranged to highlight further spatial patterns e.g. from North to South.
+The order of the clusters along the x-axis could also be arranged to highlight further spatial patterns e.g.~from North to South.
 This type of visualisation can help to identify large-scale patterns in the outliers.
-For example, knowing for which times of year or days of the week outliers are more likely to be detected can help determining the number of required analysts.
-Similarly, different analysts may be assigned to monitor different clusters, and this helps to identify which clusters may need more input from analysts.
+For example, knowing for which times of year or days of the week outliers are more likely to be detected can help to steer the attention of analysts.
+Similarly, dedicated analysts may be assigned to monitor dedicated clusters, and this helps to identify which clusters may need more manual adjustments.

+In addition to identifying patterns in Figure~\ref{fig-cluster_heatmap}, analysts could utilise this figure to find changes in the outlier patterns.
+For example, changes in the distribution of outliers along the x-axis would suggest a change in the spatial demand pattern, and could indicate a refresh of the clustering process is required.
+Changes in the distribution of outliers along the y-axis may indicate more or fewer outliers over time or, if the new pattern is regular, suggest that a variable is missing from the demand forecast.
+Changes in the colour of points may indicate that outliers are becoming more (or less) severe, i.e.~demand is becoming less (or more) predictable, which could prompt a review of the forecasting and optimisation approached.
+For example, it could indicate that a more robust approach to optimisation is required if outliers are occurring more frequently or with higher severity.